 The reasons some drugs work for some people and not for others, or why side effects occur in some individuals and not others, is due to individual variability in metabolism.
 Why are some people lactose tolerant, or some can drink alcohol with no problem, and others have severe issues?
 It is usually because of enzyme differences, which are under the control of our genes.
 Interestingly, our enzyme genes can often be turned on or off by “inducible sequences” known as promoters or suppressors of operons, respectively.
 These “switches” can be repressed or induced depending on our environmental stimuli.
 Thus, we actually have some control over our gene expression, and this field is known as epigenetics.

-How does exercise and diet apply to our epigenetics?
+How do exercise and diet apply to our epigenetics?

-Did you know that exercise is highly beneficial to not only help with fighting cancer once it is already present, but also to never getting it?
-Physical exercise or movement in general will shift the epigenetics so that genes that suppress tumors are increased, and genes that cause cancer (oncogenes) are decreased.
-It does this by changing the amount of certain reactions called methylations.
-Things go wrong when there is too much or too few methylation reactions.
+Did you know that exercise is highly beneficial to not only help with fighting cancer once it is already present but also to never getting it?
+Physical exercise or movement, in general, will shift the epigenetics so that genes that suppress tumors are increased, and genes that cause cancer (oncogenes) are decreased.
+It does this by changing the number of certain reactions called methylations.
+Things go wrong when there are too much or too few methylation reactions.
 Exercise has been shown to reduce or even reverse the epigenetic mutations that often result in tumorigenesis or tumor production.
 Exercise has also been shown to reduce genetic factors associated with aging like telomere length.

 The future of medicine will be taking our genetic information to a whole new level.
 Soon “smart” watches, clothes, hats, and other common devices will collect information that can benefit our health in many ways as the way healthcare is delivered continually evolves.